Guide to Letter-Writing

 - Make the first sentence catchy to get the readers’ attention, and stick to one issue.

 - The letter should be timely.
 If you’re responding to an article, send it no more than three days after the article was published.

 - Use information from PETA literature and our Web site to help you write your letters.
-Our materials are not copyrighted and may be distributed freely.
+Feel free to use and adapt any text in our materials.